 Ready to begin your professional public service career or seeking career advancement?
 The MPA program may be right for you!
 Our evening courses better serve our busy students, and the program may be completed through part-time or full-time enrollment.
-Now accepting applications for Fall 2014!
+DON'T DELAY!

 Please join the Department of Urban Affairs and Geography in welcoming our newest faculty member, Instructor Jenn Titanski-Hooper, starting Fall 2016!